forseti-security/forseti-security/_docs/_latest/configure/general/non-org-root.md

 # {{ page.title }}

-By default, Forseti is designed to be installed and run with complete organization access and with the organization as the root node in the GCP resource hierarchy.
+By default, Forseti is designed to be installed with complete organization access, and run with the organization as the root node in the resource hierarchy.

-But, you also have the option to run Forseti even if you only own a subset of resources, such as a specific folder, or projects that are directly under the org.
+But, you also have the option to run Forseti even if you only own a subset of resources, such as a specific folder, or projects that are directly under the organization.
 You will be able to inventory audit these subset of resources, but not be able to use Explain.

 ## How to Install and Configure